TimeTap23/kolekt/docs/setup/SUPABASE_SETUP.md

-# Supabase Setup Guide for ThreadStorm
+# Supabase Setup Guide for Kolekt

-This guide will help you set up Supabase for ThreadStorm, enabling user authentication, template storage, draft management, and file storage.
+This guide will help you set up Supabase for Kolekt, enabling user authentication, template storage, draft management, and file storage.

 ## 🚀 **Step 1: Create a Supabase Project**